Our website uses cookies.

 From there, you follow signs until you reach the Mike O’Callaghan – Pat Tillman Memorial Bridge on the Nevada side of the Hoover Dam.
 There are other turn-offs for the Lake Mead Recreation Area before that point.
 The Arizona side of Hoover Dam offers more parking options.

-Travelers have many options when it comes to scheduling a Hoover Dam day trip from Las Vegas:
+Whether you prefer to travel by land or air, in groups big or small, you have many options to choose from when it comes to scheduling a Hoover Dam day trip from Las Vegas.

 Small group and private tours from Las Vegas are another excellent way to see the Hoover Dam.
 Small group tours limit the crowds to a handful of people for a more intimate experience.
-Ask all the questions you want to a guide.
+Ask your guide all the questions you want and customize the tour to fit your schedule.

 Hoover Dam helicopter tours are a terrific way to get an edge over the competition.
 See the sights from a rare vantage point and reach the Hoover Dam in a shorter amount of time from Vegas.

 Spend time at the engineering achievement and tour the grounds before spending time on Lake Mead.
-The relaxing and peaceful cruise is a terrific way to conclude a day trip to the recreation area.
+The relaxing and peaceful boat tour is a terrific way to conclude a day trip to the recreation area.

-How much does a Hoover Dam day trip from Las Vegas cost?
+What should you expect to pay for a Hoover Dam day trip from Las Vegas?

 The most affordable day trips to the Hoover Dam are bus tours, which typically cost about US$70 for a seat.